Battle of Ontario: 21st century

-On January 6, 2004, the Maple Leafs were playing a game against the Nashville Predators, when Leaf captain Mats Sundin's stick broke on an attempted shot at the blue line and he threw it away in disgust.
-Instead of hitting the glass, the stick accidentally went over and into the crowd.
-The NHL reacted by giving him a one-game suspension.
-The game he was suspended for was a game against the Senators in Toronto.
-During the game, Daniel Alfredsson's stick broke, and he immediately faked a toss of his stick into the stands.
-This caused an uproar with the Maple Leafs, in part because they had also lost the game 7–1.
-Alfredsson dismissed the Maple Leafs' reaction, calling it an over-reaction.
-This incident added to the rivalry, and Maple Leafs fans would boo Alfredsson at every opportunity for the remainder of his career.
+On January 6, 2004, during a game against the Nashville Predators, Toronto captain Mats Sundin's stick broke on an attempted shot at the blue line and he threw it away in disgust.
+Instead of hitting the glass, the stick accidentally went over the boards and into the crowd, and the NHL reacted by giving Sundin a one-game suspension.
+The game he was suspended for was a game against the Senators in Toronto; during the game, Daniel Alfredsson's stick broke, and he immediately faked a toss of his stick into the stands.
+This caused an uproar with the Maple Leafs, in part because they also lost the game 7–1.
+Alfredsson dismissed the Maple Leafs' reaction, calling it an overreaction.
+This incident added to the rivalry, and Maple Leafs fans booed Alfredsson at every opportunity for the remainder of his career.